-- The School's Child Protection and Safeguarding Policy and Procedures (Policy) has regard to statutory guidance KCSiE 2023, Prevent 2021, Working Together to Safeguard Children 2023, RSHE 2023, The Human Rights Act 1998, the Equality Act 2010, and the Public Sector Equality Duty. - 1.1.1 has been authorised by the Governing Body who ensure they facilitate a whole school approach to safeguarding. - 1.1.2 is published on the School website and available in hard copy to parents on request; - 1.1.3 can be made available in large print or another accessible format if required; and - 1.1.4 its procedures apply wherever staff, Governors or volunteers are working with pupils even where this is away from the School, for example an educational visit. - 1.1.5 takes into account Prevent and Channel obligations. - 1.1.6 takes into account the need to work closely with the Somerset Safeguarding Children Partnership and other local agencies involved in the protection of children at risk and the support of children in need. - 1.1.7 Miss Hannah Strugnell is the nominated person responsible at Hazlegrove for safeguarding children within the EYFS and will liaise with the local statutory children's agencies as appropriate.
-This policy also applies to the Early Years Foundation Stage children, as well as all other children at Hazlegrove. - 1.1.8 Mrs Laura Field is the nominated person responsible at Sunny Hill Nursery for safeguarding children within the EYFS and reports directly to the Hazlegrove Headmaster as well as liaising with the local statutory children's agencies as appropriate. - 1.1.9 The Child Protection and Safeguarding Policy will be annually reviewed by the Governors and this review will be minuted. - 1.1.10 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as protecting children from maltreatment whether this is at home, school or online; providing help and support as soon as problems arise; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes - 1.1.11 Provisions within the Equality Act allow schools to take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting pupils with certain protected characteristics in order to meet their specific need.
+- 1.1 The School's Child Protection and Safeguarding Policy and Procedures (Policy) has regard to statutory guidance KCSiE 2025, Prevent 2021, Working Together to Safeguard Children 2023, RSHE 2023, The Human Rights Act 1998, the Equality Act 2010, the Public Sector Equality Duty, Working Together to Improve School Attendance, Children Missing Education, Early Years Foundation Stage (EYFS) safeguarding reforms 2024, and the Online Safety Act 2025. - 1.1.1 has been authorised by the Governing Body who ensure they facilitate a whole school approach to safeguarding. - 1.1.2 is published on the School website and available in hard copy to parents on request; - 1.1.3 can be made available in large print or another accessible format if required; and - 1.1.4 its procedures apply wherever staff, Governors or volunteers are working with pupils even where this is away from the School, for example an educational visit. - 1.1.5 takes into account Prevent and Channel obligations. - 1.1.6 takes into account the need to work closely with the Somerset Safeguarding Children Partnership and other local agencies involved in the protection of children at risk and the support of children in need. - 1.1.7 Mollie Coker-Harris is the nominated person responsible at Hazlegrove for safeguarding children within the EYFS and will liaise with the local statutory children's agencies as appropriate.
+This policy also applies to the Early Years Foundation Stage children, as well as all other children at Hazlegrove. - 1.1.8 The Child Protection and Safeguarding Policy will be annually reviewed by the Governors and this review will be minuted. - 1.1.9 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as protecting children from maltreatment whether this is at home, school or online; providing help and support as soon as problems arise; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes - 1.1.10 Provisions within the Equality Act allow schools to take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting pupils with certain protected characteristics in order to meet their specific need.
 The school could, for example, consider taking positive action to support girls if there was evidence they were being disproportionately subjected to sexual violence or sexual harassment.
 There is also a duty to make reasonable adjustments for disabled children and young people.